AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This is used when a radio interface is connected to a multiport analog repeater controller.
 The `linktolink=` option can take two values: `yes`/`1` or `no`/`0`.

 Sample:

 ```
 linktolink = no   ; set to yes to enable.
 Default is no.
 ```

 ### linkunkeyct=
-The `linkunkeyct` option selects the courtesy tone to send when a connected remote node unkeys.
+This option selects the courtesy tone to send when a connected remote node unkeys.
 The default is no courtesy tone when a remote node unkeys.

 Sample:

 ```
 linkunkeyct = ct8  ; use courtesy tone 8
 ```

 ### macro=
-The `macro` option allows you to override the stanza name used for the `macro` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `[macro]` stanza in `rpt.conf`.
 The macro stanza directs the node to use a particular stanza for macros dialed by users accessing the node.
 Macros are DTMF shortcuts, and are a special type of function.

 Sample:

 ```
 macro=macro   ; use stanza named macro